 The safety of all road users and our workforce is a priority.
 Detours will be in place and safety measures including temporary barriers will provide crews the access and space needed on Whitehall Street.

-These changes will start in June 2018 (timing subject to change) and will be in place for approximately 12 months.
+These changes will start from August 2018 and will be in place for approximately 12 months.

 During works, there will be some unavoidable disruptions in the local area for motorists, cyclists and pedestrians.